Biological sex: Fungi

 Mushrooms are produced as part of fungal sexual reproduction.

 Most species of fungus can reproduce sexually and have life cycles with both haploid and diploid phases.
 These species of fungus are typically isogamous, i.e. lacking male and female specialization.
 One haploid fungus grows into contact with another, and then they fuse their cells.
 In some cases, the fusion is asymmetric, and the cell that donates only a nucleus (and no accompanying cellular material) could arguably be considered male.
 Fungi may also have more complex allelic mating systems, with other sexes not accurately described as male, female, or hermaphroditic.

 Some fungi, including baker's yeast, have mating types that determine compatibility.
 Yeasts with the same mating types will not fuse with each other to form diploid cells, only with yeast carrying another mating type.

 Many species of higher fungi produce mushrooms as part of their sexual reproduction.
 Within the mushroom, diploid cells are formed, later dividing into haploid spores.

 Sexual systems

 A sexual system is a distribution of male and female functions across organisms in a species.

 Animals

-Approximately 95% of animal species have separate male and female individuals, and are said to be gonochoric.
-About 5% of animal species are hermaphroditic.
+Approximately 95% of animal species have separate male and female individuals, and are said to be gonochoric (having two sexes, with each individual organism being either male or female).
+The other 5% of animal species are hermaphroditic.
 This low percentage is partially attributable to the very large number of insect species, in which hermaphroditism is absent.
 About 99% of vertebrates are gonochoric, and the remaining 1% that are hermaphroditic are almost all fishes.

 Plants

+Plants with hermaphroditic flowers produce male and female gametes in the same flower.
+A monoecious plant has separate flowers for male and female.
+Dioecious species have separate plants for male and female.

 The majority of plants are bisexual, either hermaphrodite (with both stamens and pistil in the same flower) or monoecious.
 In dioecious species male and female sexes are on separate plants.
 About 5% of flowering plants are dioecious, resulting from as many as 5000 independent origins.
-Dioecy is common in gymnosperms, in which about 65% of species are dioecious, but most conifers are monoecious.
+About 65% of gymnosperm species are dioecious, but most conifers are monoecious.